What is the Instagram algorithm?

 As these algorithms change, yesterday’s marketing tactics might become less effective tomorrow.
 That’s why your strategy on each platform needs to constantly evolve too.

-On Instagram, in particular, simply posting on a regular basis with the right hashtags won't necessarily guarantee that your content will always reach its intended audience.
+On Instagram in particular, simply posting on a regular basis with the right hashtags won’t necessarily guarantee that your new content always reaches its intended audience.

-Instead, you'll need to consider how you can work with the algorithm to shake up your approach to Instagram marketing.
+Instead, you’ll need to consider how you can work with the new Instagram algorithm updates to shake up your approach to Instagram marketing.